Large farmhouse in the distance across a green lawn.

 You’re officially a homeowner after you finish up your closing meeting.

-Buying a house is a major undertaking, and in the current market, it’ll take you about a year or more to go from your current home into a new one.
-The first step is getting preapproved to show agents and sellers that you’re ready to buy.
+Buying a house is a major undertaking, and it could take you about a year to go from your current home into a new one depending on a variety of factors.
+The first step in your home buying journey is getting initial approval to show agents and sellers that you’re ready to buy.

 Victoria Araj